Understanding Table Metadata in MySQL

 DESCRIBE your_table_name;

-statement provides a more structured way to retrieve column information compared to DESCRIBE
+The SHOW COLUMNS statement provides a more structured way to retrieve column information compared to DESCRIBE.
+It allows for optional filtering using a FROM clause and a LIKE clause.

 SHOW COLUMNS FROM your_table_name;